Super Dimension Fortress Macross: Plot

 After much difficulty returning to Earth, the UN Spacy refuses to allow the Macross and the civilian passengers to return to land.
 Minmay's cousin, Lynn Kaifun, decides to join the Macross to see his parents and also look after Minmay.
 Because of Kaifun's relationship and constant contact with Minmay, the pair eventually enter a romantic relationship.
 After deliberation, the UN Spacy orders the Macross to leave Earth as a means to get the Zentradi away from them.
-During all these events, a female Zentradi ace fighter pilot, Milia Fallyna, is micloned and attempts to assassinate Maximilian Jenius, an ace UN Spacy pilot.
+During these events, a female Zentradi ace fighter pilot, Milia Fallyna, is micloned and attempts to assassinate Maximilian Jenius, an ace UN Spacy pilot.
 Attempting to kill him during a knife duel, Milia is defeated and falls in love with Max, and the two are subsequently married.
 Their wedding aboard the Macross is broadcast to the Zentradi as a message that aliens and humans can co-exist.
 Since the Zentradi's exposure to culture and to Lynn Minmay's songs, some of them become eager to join the humans.
 Believing the "miclone contamination" is becoming a threat to all Zentradi forces, Boddole Zer orders his entire army to exterminate the human race and all those Zentradi previously exposed to human culture.
 Because Britai Kridanik was "contaminated" as well, he works with the humans to defeat the main Zentradi forces.

 The resulting battle culminates in the large scale devastation of Earth, but the people of the SDF-1 survive.
 After Boddole Zer is killed and his armada defeated, the surviving humans and their Zentradi allies begin rebuilding Earth.

-Two years after the end of the first Space War the transition into the Human ways becomes difficult to some Zentradi who cannot stand the idea of a pacified life.
+Two years after the end of the first Space War, the transition into the Human ways becomes difficult to some Zentradi who cannot stand the idea of a pacified life.
 Quamzin Kravshera constantly incites conflicts towards the civilians.
 He repairs a damaged Zentradi warship to return to his old ways and attacks the new Macross City built around the SDF-1.
 Moments before the final Zentradi attack, Misa Hayase tells Hikaru Ichijyo of her feelings for him and her decision to leave to space in a colonization mission to preserve human culture across the galaxy.
 Lynn Minmay, who was left by Kaifun and now loves Hikaru, does not want him to leave to join the fight.
 However, Hikaru still goes to defend the city anyway.
 Eventually Quamzin is killed.
 After a long emotional conflict Hikaru finally decides to be with Misa and join the colonization mission, but the two remain good friends with Minmay in the end.